How to Make LMs Strong Node Classifiers?: Method

 where $I < C$.
 For datasets in the experiments, the $\mathtt{IndexToLabel}$ maps are available, which map numerical labels to their corresponding text.
 The pruned label candidates for node $v_i$ can be presented as concatenated text: $t_{\mathrm{candidates}}=\oplus_{i\in \mathcal L_i}\mathtt{IndexToLabel}(i)$.
 The integration of pruned candidates into the template is detailed in Section~\ref{sec: overall template}.

-By focusing on a more relevant set of candidate labels, valuable topology-aware inductive bias from the GNN is incorporated into the LM's input, thereby enhancing its ability to perform node classification without altering its fundamental architecture.
+By focusing on a more relevant set of candidate labels, valuable topology-aware inductive bias from the GNN is incorporated into the LM's input, thereby enhancing its node classification performance without altering its architecture.